George William Manby: Military life

 He volunteered to fight in the American War of Independence, aged 17, but was rejected because of his youth and his small size.
 Instead, he entered the Royal Military Academy in Woolwich.

 He is listed as one of the Artillery cadets on 31 March 1784.

 On 21 April 1788, he obtained a commission as a Lieutenant in the Cambridgeshire Militia where he eventually gained the rank of captain.
 He left the regiment in Spring 1793.
 A fellow officer, and later regiment's colonel, was Charles Philip Yorke, later Secretary at War.

+Marriage and aftermath

 In December 1793, he married the only daughter of Rev Dr Preston JP, of Waldingfield and Rougham, and inherited his wife's family's estates.
 In November 1797, his estate in the manor of Hilgay was put up for auction.

 He left her in 1801 after being shot by her lover Captain Pogson of the East India Company and moved to Clifton, Bristol.
-There, he published several books, including The History and Antiquities of St David's (1801), Sketches of the History and Natural Beauties of Clifton (1802), and A Guide from Clifton to the Counties of Monmouth, Glamorgan, etc. (1802).
-In 1803, his pamphlet An Englishman's Reflexions on the Author of the Present Disturbances, on Napoleon's plans to invade England, came to the attention of the Secretary of War, Robert Hobart, 4th Earl of Buckinghamshire, who was impressed and recommended Manby to be appointed as Barrack-Master at Great Yarmouth in September, 1803.
+There, he published several books, including The History and Antiquities of St David's (1801), Fugitive Sketches of the History and Natural Beauties of Clifton (1802), and A Guide from Clifton to the Counties of Monmouth, Glamorgan, etc. (1802).
+These included illustrations by Manby, ranging from general views to plans and architectural drawings.